-The Old Kitchen just across from the tea-room is a covered, indoor space you can relax in with your dogs when it’s time for a rest.
-With biscuits and water provided for the dogs, grab a cup of tea and seasonal treat for yourself and please help yourself to water and biscuits we have provided for the dogs.
+The Old Kitchen just across from the tea-room is a covered, indoor space you can relax in with your dogs when it’s time for a rest, and dogs are allowed in the tea-room now as well.
+Grab a cup of tea and a seasonal treat for yourself and please help yourself to water and biscuits we have provided for the dogs.

 Towards the end of April and beginning of May, keep an eye out for Bluebells, which are at their peak during this time of the year.
-Ask the friendly visitor centre staff for the best places to spot them on your walk, which is further out in the woodland.
+Ask the friendly visitor reception team for the best places to spot them on your walk, which is further out in the woodland.

 Visiting during the week